 I almost feel like I’m talking about my best friend behind her back when I explain why I will never buy the super cute plates and bowls from Target again.
-Don’t worry, Target, I will make up for those lack of purchases with something else, I promise.
-While typically I am more of an advocate for that store than I probably should be for trying to live a “green” life, their kids dinnerware is now where I draw the line.
-(Heads up, this post contains affiliate links.)
+Don’t worry, Target, I will make up for that lack of purchases with something else, I promise.
+While typically I am more of an advocate for that store than I probably should be, for trying to live a “green” life at least, their kids dinnerware is now where I draw the line.

 Don’t get me wrong, it doesn’t break down any quicker in a landfill than plastic does.
 In theory, though, it will last longer in your household and you shouldn’t need to replace it.
 And though I do still stare longingly at the great, fun designs of the plastic-ware, my little girl has NOT ONCE said anything about having a preference of eating off the old pink plastic versus the new brightly colored silicone alternative.

 Now I sleep just a little better at night knowing the she (and soon her brother) isn’t in danger of ingesting chipped plastic off her dinner plate, when she does in fact decide to actually eat dinner.
 But that’s a different story.

 My next move is to get rid of the plastic straw tumblers we have a ridiculous amount of.
 I got some stainless steel straws for Christmas, and I just got some fancy metal mason jar lids.
 Here’s what I did with them to help us stop using plastic cups.